wdsheng999/gre_preparation/math/exercises/analysis.md

 那么(72%一55%)÷55%=31%。
 答：D

-22.If 48 percent of the managers sur- veyed identified both ability to fol- low directions and computer ex- pertise as an important character-
+22. If 48 percent of the managers sur- veyed identified both ability to fol- low directions and computer ex- pertise as an important character-